KindOPSTAR/QualiGPT/README.md

 - Please register and log in to [OpenAI](https://openai.com/) to request your personal API key and keep it safe.

 ### User manual

+Please note: Since QualiGPT is currently in a testing version, it's important to set a usage cap for your API.
+Although the cost of GPT-3.5 Turbo is low, this could be a necessary action to reduce risk!
+Besides, in the coming period (which might be a few weeks or months), QualiGPT with updated models will be released.

 Please follow the **user manual** to use QualiGPT.